jpgmahedero/High-School-DAM_M04-Express-tuto/docs/extras/javascript_basics.md

 ```

 ### creating your own modules
-Create your own module helps modularizing your application as it becomes biggger
+Create your own module helps modularize your application as it becomes bigger

 ### Exporting in Express